thobl/LCh-Lab-color-palette/README.md

 The colored numbers with colored background show the [CIEDE2000 color difference](https://en.wikipedia.org/wiki/Color_difference#CIEDE2000) between the two colors.
-It is supposed to difference between two colors as perceived by humans.
+It is supposed to be the difference between two colors as perceived by humans.

 ## Why is the UI so Crappy?